apptainer/singularity-userdocs/quick_start.rst

 .. note::
     Note that ``squashfs-tools`` is only a dependency for commands that build images.
-The ``build`` command obviously relies on ``squashfs-tools``, but other commands may do so as well if they are run using container images from Docker Hub for instance.
+The ``build`` command obviously relies on ``squashfs-tools``, but other commands may do so as well if they are ran using container images from Docker Hub for instance.

 There are 3 broad steps to installing Singularity: